chrultrabook/docs/docs/allaboutfirmware.md

 * Does not require disabling the firmware write-protect
 * Carries zero risk of bricking the device
 * On many models, includes bugfixes and enables additional functionality
-* Required to boot windows on zen2 devices (Ryzen 3000)
+* Required to boot windows on Zen2 devices (Ryzen 3000)

 {: .highlight }
 Do not run Windows on RW_LEGACY unless you have a Ryzen device.
 The RW_LEGACY firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the accompanying limitations).
-Or for Ryzen users that require booting from stock firmware for windows to function properly.
+Or for Ryzen users that require booting from stock firmware for Windows to function properly.

 **(UEFI) Full ROM**